erykjj/jwpublib/README.md

 You can simply click on the link to the publication (or on the language-specific link).
 Or, if you want to install on a mobile device, you can click the QR icon <img src="screenshots/qr.png" width="16px"> to see the code on the screen and scan it.
 Once the archive is downloaded, **tap/double-click the downloaded file** (if asked, "Open with..." the JW Library app).
 It will appear in the **"Guidelines"** section (*Library* → *DOWNLOADED* → *Guidelines*).

-These publications **will not update** automatically.
+These "publications" **will not update automatically**.
 You will need to check for updates here, and if a newer release is available, download and install it the same way.

 ____
 ____